 LEASES

-Most disclosure requirements for capital and operating leases come from FASB 13, as amended (FASB Cod.
-Sec.
-840), and GASB Cod.
+Most disclosure requirements for capital and operating leases come from ASC 842 and GASB Cod.
 Sec.
 L20.

 Separate Presentation for Leases with Different Types of Parties

 For operating leases and for capital leases, agencies must separately present the disclosures required by GAAP for transactions with each of the following three groups: (a) other funds, other State agencies, and blended component units, (b) discretely presented component units of the State, and (c) external parties (i.e., those entirely outside the State’s financial reporting entity).
 This includes the disclosures for (a) operating lease expenses, (b) the schedules for future payments under operating leases and capital leases, and (c) the schedule of capital assets under capital leases.